Beef Barley Soup

 Ingredients

-Chuck – when you have decided on chuck roasts, you make your job much easier. just make sure to trim them of excess fat and cut them into less than 1-inch cubes.
+• Chuck – Just make sure to trim them of excess fat and cut them into less than 1-inch cubes.

-Vegetables – I have added carrots and mushrooms.
-You may use any ones that you like.
+• Vegetables – I have added carrots and mushrooms.
+You could use green beans.

-Beef stock – forms the body of the soup.
+• Beef stock – forms the body of the soup.
 A good quality beef stock is really worth it.
+Make sure it is low sodium.
+Alternately use beef bullion.

-Aromatics – Popular ones like onion and garlic.
-Add tomato paste which forms a base for the aromatics, herbs, and spices.
+• Tomato paste – which forms a base for the aromatics, herbs, and spices.

-Herbs & Spices – Herbs like celery and thyme and spices like bay leaf.
+• Herbs & Spices – Thyme and bay leaf.
 Go for at least 2 teaspoons of minced thyme, if you are using fresh.
 For dried thyme, the quantity should be reduced to 1/2 teaspoon.

 Soak barley